arno-di-loreto/apihandyman.io/_posts/2021-08-25-surviving-my-first-recorded-live-coding-session-part-4.md

 category: post
 ---

-Fourth post about about my first ever (recorded) live coding session.
+This is the fourth post about my first ever (recorded) live coding session given at the Manning API conference.
-Blah blah blah
+In this series [second post](/preparing-session-content-and-realizing-its-not-working-well/), I listed some problems I encountered and started to solve them in [previous post](/slide-deck-like-live-coding-with-titles-and-speaker-s-notes-using-obs-and-vs-code/).
+But there are other problems to solve, one of them was that I was not coding and using VS Code fast enough.
+In this post, I'll show you how I solved that using a few VS Code tricks, the most important one being: the absolutely [rad](https://aarongilbreath.medium.com/a-brief-history-of-the-word-rad-972a989617c8) custom code snippet feature.
 <!--more-->

 {% include _postincludes/live-coding-session.md %}

-I was already satisfied with the way I was activiting/deactivating the Redoc or Swagger UI renderings using the command palette (<kbd>⌘</kbd><kbd>⇧</kbd><kbd>P</kbd> on MacOs or <kbd>ctrl</kbd><kbd>⇧</kbd><kbd>P</kbd> on Windows) and the "OpenAPI: show preview using X" tasks coming with the OpenAPI extension, but I still needed to speed up coding.
+# Mastering the command palette

+{% include image.html source="palette.png" %}

+If there is one thing you need to master with VS Code, it's the command palette.
+This is what allows to access all VS Code and its extensions functions quickly.
+Use <kbd>⌘</kbd><kbd>⇧</kbd><kbd>P</kbd> on MacOs or <kbd>ctrl</kbd><kbd>⇧</kbd><kbd>P</kbd> on Windows to open it.
+Then type what you want to do, the palette will show you relevant actions.

+Once you have used some actions, the palette will show them first, so you just have to use the arrow keys to move down to the one you want.
+That allowed me to quickly show the Redoc or SwaggerUI renderings coming with the [42 Crunch OpenAPI Editor extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi)).

 # Copy/Paste and indent

 {% include image.html source="copy-paste-indent.gif" %}

 At some moment, I had to copy/paste sections of code but that requires fixing indentation, and I was not good at that.
-In the beginning I was relying to the Indent Rainbow extension to give me indications on how to indent after pasting, but it was taking too much time.
+In the beginning I was relying to the [Indent Rainbow extension](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) to give me indications on how to indent after pasting (that extension can really save your life when working with indent-based formats), but it was taking too much time.
 Hopefully, I found a faster way to fix indentation on copy/paste:

 1. Copy the lines, but carefully include the full first list.
 It's easier to start by the end of selection of go up (do not start selecting at the first word of first line)